 The Maryland State Department of Education requires state-level, end-of-course exams aimed at raising academic standards and preparing students to compete in the workplace and post-secondary education.
 These requirements were updated in the fall of 2016.
 Our state’s transition to new assessments in Algebra I and English 10 and a pending change to the state’s Biology assessment prompted the new requirements.
 The transition to the new graduation requirements may seem confusing because some requirements are no longer based on the year a student entered 9th grade and some of the assessments require passing scores that will increase incrementally over the next four years.

-Despite recent changes, a student must still meet certain graduation assessment requirements in four content areas—Algebra 1, English 10, Biology, and Government.
+Despite recent changes, a student must still meet certain graduation assessment requirements in four content areas—Algebra 1, English 10, Government and Science.
 The following guidelines will assist in determining whether a student has met them.

 English 10 and Algebra I